nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Delete a Vendor:

     1. Type `delete v/1` <br>
-        Expected: The first vendor in the list is removed from EventTory.
+        Expected: The first vendor in the list is removed from EventTory if it does not have any assigned event.
+Else, deletion will fail.

 2. Delete an Event:

     1. Type `delete e/2` <br>
-       Expected: The second event in the list is removed from EventTory.
+       Expected: The second event in the list is removed from EventTory if it does not have any assign vendor.
+Else, deletion will fail.

 ### List Command